The64thGamer/cheeseepedia/content/photos/dazk-vwgbde8tg20dnptavif.md

 categories = ["Pizza Time Theatre"] pages = ["Beaverton, OR (11753 SW Beaverton Hillsdale)"] startDate = ""
-description = "A Chuck walkaround pictured standing with a child, taken between late 1981 and early 1982, in Beaverton, OR"
 +++
+A Chuck walkaround pictured standing with a child, taken between late 1981 and early 1982, in Beaverton, OR